 Members of Tualatin River Photo Society, a program of the Friends, meet monthly to share and learn more about nature photography.
 They also plan and sponsor various photo contests.
 Stop by the Wildlife Center to view some of the entries for contests.

 The Friends Board of Directors is elected by the members of our organization to guide the activities of the Friends.
 Board Members attend monthly Board Meetings and act as liaisons to other committees and activities of the Friends.

-Our Store Committee plans and implements the running of Nature's Overlook Store in the Wildlife Center and Visitor Information.
+Our Store Committee plans and implements the running of Nature's Overlook Store in the Visitors Center and Visitor Information.

-If you would prefer to work in Nature's Overlook in the Wildlife Center greeting visitors and providing information as well as selling items from Nature's Overlook we are always seeking additional volunteers.
-Training is provided and resources and support are always available from experienced volunteers as well as our Wildlife Center Coordinator or Environmental Coordinator.
-Here is a job description for our Volunteer Wildlife Center Staff.
+If you would prefer to work in Nature's Overlook in the Visitor Center greeting visitors and providing information as well as selling items from Nature's Overlook we are always seeking additional volunteers.
+Training is provided resources and support are always available from experienced volunteers as well as our Interpretive program Coordinator or Environmental Education Coordinator.
+Here is a job description for our Volunteer Visitor Center Staff.

 Tualatin River Bird Festival Committee is responsible for planning our Annual Festival which is held mid-May each year.
 This group is most active during the fall and winter and then takes a short break following the Festival.

 Our Membership/Outreach/Development Committee, the MOD Squad, helps to find ways for us to build relationships with potential partners, donors and sponsors.
 They plan activities and work on grants to help fund the many programs of our group.

 Each summer, the Friends put on a nature camp for children.
 The Planning Committee meets monthly beginning in the Fall until the camp in July to plan activities and organize the camp.
 Visit our camo page to find out more about the fun activities from the most recent camp.